 The salary of a restaurant manager may depend greatly on the employer and type of establishment.
 Salaries in boutique restaurants, for example, tend to be slightly higher than those in themed/branded restaurants.
 Many restaurant managers also receive bonus payments if they reach the targets set by their head office.

-Many restaurant managers work evenings that run into the night.
-Weekend and public holiday work is common.
-Shift work, including split shifts, is also common.
+Many restaurant managers work late evenings and weekends.
+Public holiday and shift work, including split shifts, is also common.
 Overtime may be essential in some positions and it is important to be willing to work until the job is completed, whatever time that may be.

 The work is generally indoors in a warm, but sometimes cramped, environment.
 Many restaurant managers divide their time between the front-of-house area, the office and the kitchen.